-With the recent global disruptive changes since the pandemic hit, developing a superior mindset is vital for managing uncertain times.
-Building greater skills and resilience helps future proof ourselves in times of great disruption.
-Furthermore. for business owners and employees, the old way of operating, and the once ‘normal’ routines have changed forever.
-Moreover, as change necessitates feeling uncomfortable, tapping into our greatest asset, to discover our untapped strengths and talents is essential.
-Discovering exactly how we deal with change; what we think and feel, and how this influences our behaviours is vital.
+With the recent global economic and disruptive changes, developing a superior mindset is vital for managing and thriving in uncertain times.
+Furthermore, for business owners and employees, the old way of operating, and the once ‘normal’ has changed forever.
+Additionally, change necessitates getting uncomfortable, which means we must have the courage to do things differently and harness more of our latent potential.
+Moreover, getting to know ourselves at a deeper level; what we think and feel, how this influences our behaviours, and how we deal with change.

-Next, learning new ways of managing our thoughts, self-talk, emotions and feelings is crucial.
-This requires skills that will ultimately develop a superior mindset.
+This involves learning new ways of managing any unhelpful thoughts, self-talk, emotions and behaviours; new habits that will ultimately help us develop a superior mindset.
 Ultimately, when we develop our inner skills we build resilience, confidence and what I call GRIT.
-Furthermore, this helps us to better lead our businesses into the future and to ensure they thrive.
-Unlike governments, who have printed around 11 trillion dollars of extra money, business owners do not have the means to do this.
+This helps us to better lead our businesses more powerfully into the future.
+Additionally, unlike governments, who have printed around 11 trillion dollars of extra money, business owners do not have the means to do this.

 Necessity is the mother of invention

-While disruption creates space for entrepreneurs who love creating, not everyone has limitless innovative skills or a business which suits being digitalised overnight.
+While disruption creates space for entrepreneurs who love creating, not everyone has limitless innovative skills or a business which can transform digitally overnight.
 While according to Plato, necessity may well be the mother of invention, history shows that most people prefer to stay in their comfort zone.
-Staying here leads to stagnation, not growth.
-The opposite of what is required today.
+However, staying in the comfort zone leads to stagnation, not growth.
+The exact reason why, today, we must embrace change and continue to challenge ourselves to grow.

 Shifting expectations is part of upgrading to a superior mindset

 Like any change thrown upon us, a shift in thinking and expectations is required.
 Slowly, I adapted to my new normal, although it was not easy.
-Exercise was now a simple walk, gentle swim or none at all.
+Exercise was now a simple walk, gentle swim or yoga.
 Even though my mind was still focusing on training rides and competitions, there was no way my body could perform at this level.
 After internal battles, uncomfortable struggles and some minor despondence, I realised I had a choice.
 I could simply choose to change my thinking.
 To reframe the meaning of the event and embrace superior mindset skills.
-Better thoughts, new activities and a long term focus that saw me back in my sport.
+Better thoughts, new activities and a long term focus where I could visualise myself back doing sport again.
 All of this made the journey easier.

-The more I learned about myself, the greater awareness I gained.
+The more I learned about myself, the greater I became more aware.
 I listened carefully and observed my behaviours with curiosity.
-With these deeper insights came new perspectives and then new possibilities.
-The end result of this and ultimately, the greatest gift was setting up my business, Mindset for Success.
-Without embracing a superior mindset, I would have been stuck in the past.
-Resentful because I could no longer compete but with nothing else to replace it with.
-If I was a business I would be struggling or going broke.
+With these deeper insights came new perspectives and possibilities.
+The end result of this and ultimately, the greatest gift, was that it led me to establish my business, Mindset for Success.
+I am grateful I focused on creating a superior mindset as it helped me move forward.

 Einsteins famous quote supports embracing a superior mindset

 In exactly the same way as I had to shift my thinking and change what I was doing, businesses have had to do the same.
 Since the pandemic enveloped us, digitisation has created an imperative for companies to reconfigure their operations and an opportunity to transform them.
-According to McKinsey, “Greater productivity has been experienced and is expected.”
+A McKinsey reports says, “Greater productivity has been experienced and is expected.”
 (McKinsey, 2 Jan 2012.)
 Changing how and what we do is the way to obtain new results.

 Here are seven steps to create a superior mindset to thrive in challenging times.

 Become curious and discover more about yourself and who you are as a person.
 Moreover, what you think, how you feel, and what drives your behaviours.
 Do people look up to your guidance and depend on you?
-Are you are an effective leader?
+Are you an effective leader?
 As a business owner or entrepreneur it is imperative to build resilience and grit to stay strong in the midst of adversity and change.
-The clearer you are about what is important and what you stand for, the greater your personal power and confidence.
+The clearer you are about what is important, prioritise diligently, the greater your personal power and confidence.
 Leaders must be rock solid and authentic.

 Focusing on solutions and viewing obstacles or problems as challenges on the way, rather than in the way, is key.
 We have a natural negativity bias in our brain and a somewhat addictive propensity to watch news.
-As most of the news is negative and focuses on disasters, you can see why there is a growth in mental health issues globally.
-Ensuring you focus on a cup that is full is I believe the new phrase to replace the common one referring to a glass half full or empty.
+As most of the news is negative, you can see why there is a growth in mental health issues globally.
+Ensuring you focus on a cup that is full is, I believe, the new phrase to replace the well known one of a glass half full or empty.
 Eyes wide open and a focus towards solutions and possibilities is key.

 Curiosity is a key ingredient in developing a superior mindset.
 Asking thought-provoking questions that expand your thinking and steer the energy of your mind in a new direction is key.
 Instead of ruminating on what went wrong or why something happened, ask a question such as, “What else could this mean?”
 Or, dig deeper and ask, “What assumption do I have that causes me to think like this?”
 Clear the assumption or belief and you will open up new solutions and possibilities.

 Create a long term vision for yourself.
 One that keeps you focused on the long term.
-Too often we are drawn to instant gratification rather than delaying reward for the long term.
-This is a skill that requires practice.
-We have an innate propensity to be motivated away from pain and towards pleasure.
+Too often we reach out for instant gratification even though delaying reward is the key for long term success.
+Importantly, this is a skill that requires practice.
+We have an innate propensity to move away from pain and towards pleasure.
 Achieving long terms goals requires the opposite.
-Keeping your vision at the front of your mind will future proof yourself from being sucked into other people’s agendas.
-Furthermore, you will build immunity from negative news and being drawn towards by bright shiny objects.
+When you keep your vision at the front of your mind, you guard yourself from being sucked into other people’s agendas.
+Furthermore, you build immunity from negative news and being drawn towards bright shiny objects.

 While authenticity has become a highly popularised concept in recent times, the pandemic has created wide distrust of leaders and governments.
-With a plethora of misinformation, conspiracy theories and fake news, people are struggling to know who to believe and trust.
-The recent 2021 Edelman Trust Barometer Report highlights this fact.
+Moreover, with a plethora of misinformation, conspiracy theories and fake news, people are struggling to know who to believe and trust.
+Indeed, the 2021 Edelman Trust Barometer Report highlights this fact.
 This year’s study shows that business is not only the most trusted institution among the four studied, but it is also the only trusted institution with a 61 percent trust level globally.
 Furthermore, it is the only institution seen as both ethical and competent.

 From an individual level, what this means is you can choose to step up, strive to be authentic in everything you do and say.
 This is the key for building trust.
 Moreover, if you are a business owner, you have a fantastic opportunity to build a greater community due to being trustworthy.
-If you say you are authentic, make sure you really are.
+If you say you are authentic, make sure you really are, and, you do what you say you will do.

 - Do you do what you say you will?